 Persons who are not members of UCC Library may be considered for membership.
-Members of the public requiring access for academic research purposes, or with genuine scholarly needs, can apply to use UCC Library as an External Reader.
+Members of the public requiring access for academic research purposes, can apply to use UCC Library as an External Reader.
 This research cannot be for profit or as part of your work.

 Applications for External Reader membership should be made online.